 STEP 2: Identify your thoughts.
 Circumstances trigger thoughts.
 Thoughts are the second step in the model.
 A thought can be described as a sentence in your mind.
 It’s what you think about a circumstance.
 The thought here is: I suck at exercise.

 STEP 3: Identify how your thoughts make you feel.
 When you think the thought that, “I suck at exercise,” you feel a feeling.
 That goes in the F line.The feeling may be unmotivated.
 It’s a vibration in your body.

 STEP 4: Identify how you act when you feel that way.
 The “A” stands for behaviour.
 It’s what we do in the world.
 It can be an action, an inaction or a reaction.
+Basically, an action is what you either do or don’t do.
 Remember, actions are caused by feelings, but determined by thoughts.
 The action in this example?
 You don’t go to the gym when you plan to.

 STEP 5: What happens to you when you act this way?
 This is the “R” line, or Results.
 This is what we see in our lives as an effect of our actions.
 The result is your personal result and it always proves your thought.
 Guess what happens here?
 You continue to ignore your exercise schedule, which proves your thought that you suck at exercise.